-Driving endorsements 5 years from the date of conviction 2 years 6 months from the date of conviction Driving disqualification When the period of the disqualification has passed When the period of the disqualification has passed Simple caution, youth caution Spent immediately Spent immediately Conditional caution, youth conditional caution, diversionary caution 3 months or when caution ceases to when convicted or disposal adminstered 3 months or when caution ceases to when convicted or disposal adminstered A fine The end of the period of 12 months beginning with the date of the conviction in respect of which the sentence is imposed The end of the period of 6 months beginning with the date of the conviction in respect of which the sentence is imposed A compensation order The date on which the payment is made in full The date on which the payment is made in full Absolute discharge Spent immediately Spent immediately Relevant orders (orders that impose a disqualification, disability, prohibition or other penalty) The end date given by the order or, if no date given, 2 years from the date of conviction unless the order states 'unlimited', 'indefinitely' or 'until further order' as in these cases it will remain unspent The end date given by the order or, if no date given, 2 years from the date of conviction unless the order states 'unlimited', 'indefinitely' or 'until further order' as in these cases it will remain unspent
+5 years from the date of conviction 2 years 6 months from the date of conviction When the period of the disqualification has passed When the period of the disqualification has passed Spent immediately Spent immediately 3 months or when caution ceases to when convicted or disposal adminstered 3 months or when caution ceases to when convicted or disposal adminstered The end of the period of 12 months beginning with the date of the conviction in respect of which the sentence is imposed The end of the period of 6 months beginning with the date of the conviction in respect of which the sentence is imposed The date on which the payment is made in full The date on which the payment is made in full Spent immediately Spent immediately The end date given by the order or, if no date given, 2 years from the date of conviction unless the order states 'unlimited', 'indefinitely' or 'until further order' as in these cases it will remain unspent The end date given by the order or, if no date given, 2 years from the date of conviction unless the order states 'unlimited', 'indefinitely' or 'until further order' as in these cases it will remain unspent conviction When the period of the disqualification has passed Spent immediately 3 months or when caution ceases to when convicted or disposal adminstered The end of the period of 12 months beginning with the date of the conviction in respect of which the sentence is imposed The date on which the payment is made in full Spent immediately The end date given by the order or, if no date given, 2 years from the date of conviction unless the order states 'unlimited', 'indefinitely' or 'until further order' as in these cases it will remain

-\Suspended custodial sentences are treated the same as custodial sentences for this purpose.
+Suspended custodial sentences are treated the same as custodial sentences for this purpose.
 It will be the length of the sentence imposed by the court, not the period it is suspended for that dictates when it will become spent.